rocketlaunchr/igo/README.md

 **LIMITATIONS**

-* Currently, it only works when the function returns **two** return values.
+* Currently, it only works when `fn` returns **two** return values.
-* It doesn't work when used outside of functions (i.e. package variables).
+* It doesn't work when used outside of functions (i.e. initializing package variables).
 * It works perfectly in simple cases.
 For more complex cases, peruse the generated code.
-* A PR would be appreciated by an expert in the `go/types` package to create a truly generics-compatible `must` that resolves the limitations above.
+* A PR would be appreciated by an expert in the `go/types` package.
+It is possible to create a truly generics-compatible `must` that resolves the limitations above.
 * Unlike real "builtin" functions, `must` is a reserved keyword.

 ## How to use